What you need to know:

 - Contact the police if the images are being spread without your consent, or if you feel unsafe or threatened.

 What should I do if I have a picture or text I am unsure about?

 It's important to protect yourself by deleting any pictures you are uncomfortable with straight away.
 NEVER forward these images on to anyone else.
-If you're worried you may have committed a crime, you can send us a Lawmail or call the Youth Hotline on 1800 10 18 10.
+If you're worried you may have committed a crime, call Youthlaw on (03) 9611 2412.

 If you decide to do any of these things, you should also have a look at our fact sheet on self-incrimination.

 This information was last updated 26 June 2015.

 ***This Lawstuff page is brought to you by a grant from the Telstra Foundation and the hard work and support of NCYLC's volunteers, including volunteers from King & Wood Mallesons.***